Convolutional Deep Kernel Machines: Background

 As DKMs are ultimately infinite-width DGPs, and we cannot practically work with infinite-width features, we must instead work in terms of Gram matrices:

-Note that from this point on we will always refer to $\Gell$ in Eq. (\ref{eq:gram_matrix}) as a ``Gram matrix", whilst the term ``kernel matrix" will carry the usual meaning of a matrix of similarities computed using a kernel function such as a squared exponential.
+Note that from this point on we will always refer to $\Gell$ in Eq. (\ref{eq:gram_matrix}) as a ``Gram matrix", whilst the term ``kernel matrix" will carry the usual meaning of a matrix of similarities computed using a kernel function.
 Ordinarily, at each layer, a DGP computes the kernel matrix $\K_\text{features}(\Fellminusone) \in \mathbb R^{P \times P}$ from the previous layer's features.
 Since we no longer have access to $\Fellminusone$, but instead propagate $\Gellminusone$, computing $\K_\text{features}(\Fellminusone)$ is not possible in general.
-However, it turns out that for many kernels of interest, we can compute the kernel from the Gram matrix, $\Gellminusone$.
-For example, isotropic kernels (such as the squared exponential) only depend on $\F$ through the normalised squared distance $R_{ij}$ between points.
-These normalised squared distances can be computed from the Gram matrices,
+However, it turns out that for many kernels of interest, we can compute $\mathbf K$ from $\Gellminusone$.
+For example, isotropic kernels (such as the squared exponential) only depend on $\F$ through the normalised squared distance $R_{ij}$ between points, which can be computed from the Gram matrices,

 and hence we can instead compute the kernel matrix as

 Here, $\K(\cdot)$ and $\K_\text{features}(\cdot)$ are functions that compute the same kernel, but $\K(\cdot)$ takes a Gram matrix as input, whereas $\K_\text{features}(\cdot)$ takes features as input.
 Notice that $\K(\Gellminusone) \in \mathbb{R}^{P \times P}$ has the same shape as $\Gellminusone$, and so it is possible to recursively apply the kernel function in this parametrisation, taking $\Gzero=\frac{1}{N_0}\X\X^T$ where $\X \in \mathbb R^{P \times N_0}$ is the input data: